 August 28, 2013 marked the 50th anniversary of the March on Washington and the inspirational I Have a Dream” speech by Dr. Martin Luther King, Jr. Fifty years ago, more than 200,000 Americans gathered in Washington DC for a political rally which became a key moment in the struggle for civil rights in the United States.
 Dr. King inspired millions across the world with the delivery of his famous speech on the steps of the Lincoln Memorial.

-Following is a guide to events, exhibits and attractions that commemorate the March on Washington and this pivotal time in our nation’s history.
-Please note, there will be two commemorative marches, one on Saturday, August 24 and one on Wednesday, August 28.
+Following is a guide to events, exhibits and attractions that commemorated the March on Washington and this pivotal time in our nation’s history.

 Rallies and Special EventsConcert: Reflections on Peace from Gandhi to King

 August 10, 2013, 8-10 p.m.
 Martin Luther King Jr. Memorial, 1964 Independence Ave SE, Washington, DC.
 Celebrate the 50th anniversary of the March on Washington at a free multi-cultural concert experience of sacred classical music, traditional Sri-Lankan and Indian sacred songs, traditional hymns, and African-American gospel songs.

 50th Anniversary March on Washington